-FACTBOX: How much Greece owes to international creditors
+Factbox: How much Greece owes to international creditors

 Beyond a default on Greece's national debt, any exit of Greece from the euro zone would lumber the European Central Bank with a huge bill for lost credit.
 ECB President Mario Draghi recently said that Greek banks had tapped 118 billion euros of central bank liquidity.
 That includes 89 billion in what is known as Emergency Liquidity Assistance (ELA).
 That remains the responsibility of the country's central bank but only if Greece stays in the euro.
 Were it to leave, the bill would rebound on other euro countries, including Germany.

-In addition about 45 billion euros of banknotes in Greece represents another liability, being a claim that the wider Eurosystem of central banks would be obliged to honour.
+In addition about 45 billion euros of banknotes in Greece represents another liability, being a claim that the wider Eurosystem of central banks would be obliged to honor.

 THE EURO ZONE - Euro zone governments gave Greece 52.9 billion euros in bilateral loans under the first bailout agreed in 2010, known as the Greek Loan Facility.
 Under the second bailout agreed in 2012 Athens has so far received 141.8 billion euros from the euro zone's financial rescue fund.
 It had been due a further 1.8 billion euros by June 30 if it met conditions but barring major surprises that is off the table.